LumIT-Labs/open-securekos/README.rst

 Contribute to the project
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Open Secure-K OS is a **free and open source** project; code and documentation contributions are welcome.
+Open Secure-K OS is a **LumIT Labs** project.

 How to build